 Don't have the time?
 MAKE THE TIME.

 My strategy includes planning new articles and site features that help position my business more effectively in the constantly growing WordPress Consulting and Business Coaching market.
 If something doesn't gain traction, I try something else.
+It's a never-ending cycle.

 Fail to Plan; Plan to Fail